anjanagunasekera007/Ballerina-Integration-Test-Framework/ServerAgent/README.md

-# WSO2 Synapse Engine Test Framework - Synapse Server Agent
+# Ballerina Integration Test Framework - Server Agent

-Synapse server agent is responsible for running the synapse server with required configuration changes.
+Ballerina server agent is responsible for running the synapse server with required configuration changes.
 Currently following operations are supported through the agent.
-- uploading synapse configuration
-- starting the synapse server with uploaded configuration
+- starting the Ballerina server
-- stopping the synapse server
+- stopping the Ballerina server

 ## Installation